azorg/pong/README.md

   * run on server side:
     ./pong -s

-  * run on client size:
+  * run on client side:
     ./pong hostname

   * for help run: